LSE and ICAP held back by sluggish summer of trading

 All markets have been slow this year as investors have quit trading amid concerns over the economic outlook but August this year looked particularly weak versus last year because markets were roiled last summer by the euro zone crisis.

-Analysts have said LSE profits for the six months to the end of this month would be 120.8 million pounds ($195.6 million), 5 percent down on the same period last year, while ICAP would clear 122.9 million pounds, 4 percent down.
+Analysts have said LSE profits for the six months to the end of this month would be 120.8 million pounds, 5 percent down on the same period last year, while ICAP would clear 122.9 million pounds, 4 percent down.

 Analysts see investments by both companies in fast growing areas such as clearing and other post-trade services protecting profits at the firms when they report their first half financial performance in November.